dbmeads/ApplyJS/README.md

-ApplyJS is in it's earliest stages so don't expect any miracles yet.
+ApplyJS is in its earliest stages so don't expect any miracles yet.

 Current Priorities: